tbarbette/npf-docs/docs/source/usage.rst

 sudo (optional)
 ---------------
 Most DPDK-based but also other scripts use the `sudo=true` parameter in test scripts to gain root access.
-You can either always connect as root to other servers (see the [cluster section](#user-content-cluster) below) or set up password-less sudo on all nodes.
+You can either always connect as root to other servers (see the :ref:`cluster` section) or set up password-less sudo on all nodes.

 File-sharing (optional)
 -----------------------